ClojureBridge/tones/curriculum/01-piano-chords.md

 it returned `48`, so the value of `:c3` is `48`.

-Before randomly try various notes, Meg googled to find the correspondence between numbers and notes.
+Before randomly trying various notes, Meg googled to find the correspondence between numbers and notes.
 Soon, she found many.
 For example,